Fast - Teichroeb Ancestry

 Tenth Generation

-640. Matthies Schapansky,515 son of Matthies Schapansky, was born in 1670 in Elbing, Polish-Lithuanian Commonwealth and died in Polish-Lithuanian Commonwealth.
+640. Matthies Schapansky,531 son of Matthies Schapansky, was born in 1670 in Elbing, Polish-Lithuanian Commonwealth and died in Polish-Lithuanian Commonwealth.
+Grandma #: 815192

 Matthies was a Lutheran who married a Mennonite woman named Catharina Jantzen in a Lutheran ceremony.
 Their children were baptized as Lutherans.
 The family moved to Lithuania around 1714.
 Glenn Penner says that by 1722 their six children had been baptized as Mennonites.
 In 1724 the family was expelled from Lithuanian and headed back to the Elbing area.
 While the Grandma Database indicates Matthias may have died around 1724 the records published by Erwin Wittenberg and Manuel Janz show that he returned to the Elbing region around 1724-1726.
 There they joined the Frisian congregation at Thiensdorf.
 Grandson David was born there sometime around 1731.
 Horst Penner believes that David is the ancestor of all the Mennonite Schapanskys that migrated to the Ukraine under Catherine the Great.